washo4evr/Socket.io-v1.x-Library/README.md

 Users will need to download the library directly from this link and install it.

-Instead of using client.send, you can now use client.sendJSON
+Instead of using client.send, you can now use client.sendJSON To parse the inbound JSON Message add true to the monitor function and readout Rcontent It can be left out for the parsed pair of Rname and Rcontent

 thanks to funkyguy4000, users can now use #define ESP8266, #define W5100 or #define ENC28J60 no need to edit socketio.h anymore